Liz Truss stands by pledge to scrap no-fault evictions

 The prime minister was earlier this week accused of “betraying” renters amid reports the policy could be ditched.

-As Ms Truss appeared in the Commons at prime minister’s questions on Wednesday afternoon Labour MP Graham Stringer said that going back on the commitment would be an “act of extreme callousness”.
+As Ms Truss appeared in the Commons at prime minister’s questions on Wednesday afternoon, Labour MP Graham Stringer rose to tell her that going back on the commitment would be an “act of extreme callousness”.

-“Can the prime minister reassure the 11 million private renters in this country that she will carry out the commitment to get rid of no fault evictions?” he asked.

 Register for free to continue reading